Skip to main content

 From My Soul to Yours: A Letter of Friendship

 I don’t know how to start; I’m so blank.
 I’m at home while writing this because college has ended.
-Yesterday, I felt like writing something about the five years that I had spent with my friends.

 So, I've never missed someone as much as I miss them.
 It feels like a piece of my heart has gone somewhere.